"On the MA you meet people who are very much in tune with your own interests, creating an invaluable peer to peer network."

 Five weeks in spring term

-You may prefer to look through the full range of optional courses available across Goldsmiths departments.
-Please note that not all the courses listed below may be open to you - your final selection will depend upon spaces available and timetable compatibility.
+You may prefer to look through the full range of optional modules available across Goldsmiths departments.
+Please note that not all the modules listed below may be open to you - your final selection will depend upon spaces available and timetable compatibility.

 MA in Interactive Media, 2012